-- The rating representative of 10% POE demand conditions (10% POE demand summer capacity). - The rating under typical summer conditions (typical summer capacity). - The rating under winter conditions (winter capacity).
+- The rating representative of 10% POE demand conditions (summer peak capacity). - The rating under typical summer conditions (typical summer capacity). - The rating under winter conditions (winter capacity).

-The typical summer capacity is used to represent the capacity that would be available under regular summer conditions whereas the 10% POE summer capacity represents capacity available at times of very high temperature where annual maximum demand is more likely to occur.
-In the ESOO modelling, the typical
+The typical summer capacity is used to represent the capacity that would be available under regular summer conditions whereas the summer peak capacity represents capacity available at times of very high temperature where annual maximum demand is more likely to occur.
+In the ESOO modelling, the typical summer capacity is applied throughout summer except for a subset of days where the summer peak capacity is applied.